malmostad/intranet-assets/README.md

 ## Development

-The assets contains Sass code compiled to CSS, Javascripts, web fonts and an icon font.
+The assets contains Sass code compiled to CSS, Coffeescript compiled to JavaScript, web fonts and an icon font.

 Fundamentals for the intranet assets: